jwilkinson1122/custom_addons/sale_configurator_option/README.rst

 Sale Configurator Option
 ========================

-This module will allow you to sell product by options.
+This module will allow you to sell products by options.